ursatile/css4eng/02-01-basic-css-selectors.md

 * ID selectors match elements based on their `id` attribute
   * Elements cannot have more than one ID
   * A specific ID should never appear more than once on the same page.
-* Grouped and nested selectors allow us to target elements based on their *ancestry*
+* Grouped and nested selectors allow us to target elements based on their *ancestry*, where

-- Basic selectors:`*`, element, className, id
-- Combinators: `A B`
-- nested selectors